Storyliving by Disney: Cotino

-Cotino, in Southern California's Coachella Valley, in the city of Rancho Mirage, is the first Storyliving by Disney community under development.
+Cotino, in Southern California's Coachella Valley, in the city of Rancho Mirage, is the first Storyliving by Disney community.
 It is adjacent to, and on land once owned by, the Annenberg Sunnylands Estate.
-Developed in collaboration with DMB Development LLC of Scottsdale, Arizona, Cotino will be a 618 acre mixed-use development with several residential options, hotels, resort facilities, and a retail center, all surrounding a 24 acre grand oasis and lagoon.
+Developed in collaboration with DMB Development LLC of Scottsdale, Arizona, Cotino is a 618 acre mixed-use development with several residential options, hotels, resort facilities, and a retail center, all surrounding a 24 acre grand oasis and lagoon.

 The community's name, Cotino, was derived from Cotinus, the genus name of a plant commonly referred to as the Smoketree.
 It was chosen in recognition of Walt Disney, who maintained a home in the Smoke Tree Ranch in nearby Palm Springs.

 Groundbreaking for the project was held on April 23, 2022.
 The first 70 acre tract map was tentatively approved by the Rancho Mirage Planning Commission on July 14, 2022, despite opposition by some Coachella Valley residents who cited the ongoing megadrought as a reason to revisit the environmental impact of the project before allowing the developer to proceed.
 Home sales began by December 2023, proceeded by the release of the styles and designs of the houses.
 In February 2024, as part of a quarterly earnings report, Disney announced that Cotino would open in 2025.
-The first homes were completed and put on the market by February 2025, while the rest of the development will open by Fall 2025.
+The first homes were completed and put on the market by February 2025, while the rest of the development opened by Fall 2025.

-Imagineering later revealed that Cotino would include a club house based on the design of the Parr house in the Disney-Pixar film Incredibles 2.
+Imagineering later revealed that Cotino would include a club house based on the design of the Parr house from the Disney-Pixar film Incredibles 2 (2018).

 Section 31

 Building permit notice for Storyliving by Disney's Cotino in Rancho Mirage, California, on January 19, 2025.

 The Cotino development includes most of US land survey Section 31 in the city of Rancho Mirage.
 Investors had previously purchased the land from the Annenberg estate in 1977, and in 1993 The Eagle Specific Plan had been approved for development, but never started.
 After some ownership changes, and at least two bankruptcies brought on by the Great Recession, Section 31 did not become available again until 2016.
-In 2017 a 23 acre portion of the land, separated from the rest of Section 31 by Monterey Boulevard, was sold to the Tower Energy Group.
+In 2017, a 23 acre portion of the land, separated from the rest of Section 31 by Monterey Avenue, was sold to the Tower Energy Group.
 The remainder of Section 31 was purchased in 2018 for $75 million by EC Rancho Mirage Holdings Limited Partnership, a Canadian firm organized in the state of Delaware.
 EC Rancho Mirage brought in DMB Development LLC to help design a new plan for the site, initially called the Section 31 Specific Plan or Section 31 Project.
 When Disney was brought in to apply their expertise and brand, the Section 31 Project became Cotino.